noobiept-other/blog_example/readme.md

     admin.site.register( Post, PostAdmin )
     admin.site.register( Category, CategoryAdmin )

-The category's slug gets automatically added based on the name (similar to how it happens on the `Post` model).
+The category's `slug` gets automatically added based on the name (similar to how it happens on the `Post` model).
 We're also adding a way to filter the posts per category.

 If you had some posts added already, make sure to add some categories to them, through the django admin page.

-We can show the categories of each post in the template.

 ## blog/templates/blog/showPost.html ##